New Jersey Hourly Paycheck Calculator

 How Your New Jersey Paycheck Works

-Your net equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, New Jersey state withholding, and any applicable employee program contributions.
-The calculator itemizes hours, rates, taxable wages, all withholdings, deductions, and final take-home.
+Net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions, then minus FICA, federal and NJ income tax, and any applicable employee program contributions.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and take-home pay.

 - Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.